smithy-lang/smithy/docs/source/spec/core.rst

 A :ref:`namespace statement <namespace-statement>` is used to change the *current namespace*.
 A namespace MUST be defined before a shape can be defined.
-Any number of namespaces can appear in a model.
+Only a single namespace can appear in an IDL model file, but any number of namespaces can appear in a JSON AST model file.

-The following example defines a string shape named ``MyString`` in the ``smithy.example`` namespace and a string shape named ``MyString`` in the ``another.example`` namespace:
+The following example defines a string shape named ``MyString`` in the ``smithy.example`` namespace:

 .. tabs::

     .. code-tab:: smithy

         namespace smithy.example
-        string MyString

-        namespace another.example
         string MyString

     .. code-tab:: json